 Cash collateral received in the course of securities lending transactions is recorded as a current asset of the Association, and the obligation to repay the collateral is recorded as a current liability, in accordance with the requirements of GASB Statement No. 28.
 In addition, gross earnings received on invested cash collateral are reported as Other Investment Income, and borrower rebates and agent fees are recorded as Investment Expenses.
-In comparison, the Net Securities Income was \$125 thousand and \$162 thousand for the fiscal years ended June 30, 2019 and June 30, 2018, respectively.
-The decrease in net securities lending income was due primarily to the increase in the borrower rebate.
+In comparison, the Net Securities Income was \$126 thousand and \$125 thousand for the fiscal years ended June 30, 2020 and June 30, 2019, respectively.
+The increase in net securities lending income was due primarily to a small decrease in the borrower rebate.
 Non-cash collateral, and the related repayment obligation, is not recorded on the books of the Association, as there is no ability to pledge or sell the collateral absent borrower default.
 See Note 3 for additional information on securities lending.